 The Clinical Health Psychology Specialty follows the specific postdoctoral education and training guidelines depicted in the 2007 American Psychological Association Division 38 (Health Psychology) sponsored summit meeting revisiting the standards in training in clinical health psychology (France et.
 Al, 2008) and the Commission for the Recognition of Specialties in Professional practice (CRSPPP).
 As an institutional working member of the Council of Clinical Health Psychology Training Programs (CCHPTP), TAMC continues to refine this set of professional competencies to reflect advances in the field as they are integrated into this growing specialty.

 The mission of the Clinical Health Psychology postdoctoral training program is to provide a comprehensive and intensive 2-year training program in the specialty area of Clinical Health Psychology to prepare for work in diverse health settings in military and civilian settings.
 The program’s primary goal is to develop board-eligible clinical health psychologists to work across the clinical health psychology spectrum of prevention, treatment and rehabilitation using the biopsychosocial model for addressing disease and wellness.
-Emphasis will be placed on a practitioner-scholar model that is both programmatic and competency based.
+Emphasis will be placed on a scholar-practitioner model that is both programmatic and competency based.

 At the center of clinical health fellowship training is a set of core competencies and the biopsychosocial model.
 It is through the establishment of those competencies and application of the model that the fellow is able to be successful in diverse environments of health psychology.
 Fellows will also have a choice of either completing a Master’s of Science in Clinical Psychopharmacology (MSCP) or an independent research project.

 Clinical psychopharmacology training provides an overview of the biochemical bases of therapeutics, physiology and pathophysiology, and integrated pharmacotherapy necessary to work closely with medical patients and other medical providers in a health setting.
 These courses are taken through the University of Hawaii – Hilo College of Pharmacy.
-All fellows will be required to take 3 foundational courses during their first year: Pathophysiology, Integrated Pharmacotherapy I and Integrated Pharmacotherapy II.
+All fellows will be required to take 3 foundational courses during their first year: Human Physiology, Integrated Pharmacotherapy I and Integrated Pharmacotherapy II.
 Fellows will choose the MSCP or their research option by October 15 of their first training year.
 Each of the training settings and rotations offer both unique training opportunities (patient type and setting) as well the opportunity to first establish the core skills and then refine the skills while using the biopsychosocial model.
 Furthermore, the habit of lifelong learning is instilled in fellows in the field of health psychology.